-Zoé is a 3rd year doctoral student in Medical Sociology at the University of California, San Francisco in the Department of Social and Behavioral Sciences.
-Her research work is about German colonization and the Namibian Genocide's production of Black indigenous identity.
+Zoé is a 3rd year PhD candidate in Medical Sociology at the University of California, San Francisco in the Department of Social and Behavioral Sciences.
+Her research work is about German colonization, European biomedicine, and how the genocide against Herero and Nama peoples in Namibia (1904-08) produced a Black indigenous identity.
+She also seeks to challenge genocide exceptionalism and understand imperial Germany's race war in Namibia as foundational to the subsequent Nazi race war in Europe (1937-1945).
 Other topics of interest include race-making and anti-blackness, visual ethnography and politics of seeing/witnessing, biomedicalization, epistemic violence, genocide memory, disposability, and structural violence & spatiality.

 Samudzi, Z. (2017) Thematic Network Analysis and Feminist Methodologies: Analyzing Narratives of Agency and Exclusion of Transgender Women in Sex Work.
 Sage Research Methods Cases.
 DOI: 10.4135/9781526419019